-A patient is considered high risk for kidney cancer if they:
+You are considered at high risk for developing kidney cancer if you have: